annotell/public-workshops/ship-it/step_2.md

 datatjej-7d74b7c88c-k2sx5   1/1     Running   0          65m   172.17.0.3   minikube   <none>           <none>
 datatjej-7d74b7c88c-vglrc   1/1     Running   0          39s   172.17.0.4   minikube   <none>           <none>

+**** compare output of pods with list of endpoints, they should match

 We now have a service, and it's backed by two different pods!
 This allows us to have a higher available application since we can lose one of the pods and still servce traffic.
-But by just setting up a service, we're not exposing our application outside the minikube kubernetes cluster, so in order to access the website, we need to set up a link to the service via minikube: minikube service --url datatjej

-once that is done, we can now view our website via the URL minikube returns, open the link in the browser
+But by just setting up a service like this, we're not exposing our application outside the minikube kubernetes cluster context, so in order to access the website, we need to set up a link to the service via minikube, once that is done, we can now view our website via the URL minikube returns, open the link in the browser

-minikube service --url datatjej
+$ minikube service --url datatjej
 😿  service default/datatjej has no node port
 🏃  Starting tunnel for service datatjej.
 |-----------|----------|-------------|------------------------|